 Russia’s dependence on Iran for attack drones may provide Iran leverage to extract benefits from Russia.
 Iran is looking for more than financial payment.
 The U.S. National Security Council speculated that Iran “may begin receiving [Russian Sukhoi Su-35 fighter jets] within the next year” to update its depleted fleet, noting that Iranian pilots were training in Russia on how to fly these aircraft in the spring.
 Reports confirmed in January 2023 that Iran expected to receive the first 24 Su-35 fighter jets as soon as March 2023.
 Russia launched the “Khayyam” satellite on Iran’s behalf in August 2022.
 The satellite will greatly enhance Tehran’s ability to conduct espionage on sensitive facilities in Israel and the Persian Gulf, as it is equipped with a high-resolution camera.
 Additionally, Russia is providing Iran with weapons recovered from the Ukraine battlefield for their reverse engineering in Iran.
 This increases the risks Israel would face if it decided to provide Ukraine with its air defense systems.

 Given its leverage, Iran’s interest in acquiring Russian military assistance and technical support is alarming.
 Iran has shown interest in Russian helicopters, coastal defense systems, and advanced air defense systems like the S-400.
 Iran is also seeking Russia’s help to further develop its nuclear program.
 And Israeli officials fear that Russia could provide Iran with a hypersonic missile, or help it to develop one.
+Iran unveiled what is purported to be a hypersonic ballistic missile in June 2023, though public reports have not confirmed whether Russia assisted in its development.
 Such arms transfers are all the more problematic as the U.N.
 Security Council Resolution 2231’s arms embargo expired in October 2020, providing legal cover for Moscow and Tehran to engage in these transactions.

 In the economics sphere, Iran is also extracting concessions.
 Moscow is providing Tehran with preferential agricultural exports amid fears of food shortages due to the war.
 In July 2022, Iran became Russia’s largest buyer of wheat.
 And, as noted, Russia agreed to make $40 billion-worth of investments in Iran’s gas and oil fields.
 The remainder of this section details Iran’s provision of drones and drone production facilities in Russia.